jn202871/Library-Book-Inventory-System/README.md

 Book information and current CRN value will be stored in the two included text files.

+CRN values start at 1 and the first 3 are already prefilled.
+To add or remove books simply use the menu at the top of the window.

 NOTE: CRN.TXT & BST.TXT MUST BE IN THE SAME DIRECTORY AS THE .JAR